Find the Cheapest Auto Insurance Quotes in Your Area

-We analyzed quotes from nine companies for our profiled driver, a single 30 year old man across 25 cities and towns to find out who the cheapest car insurance companies were in Rhode Island.
+We analyzed quotes from nine local and national companies for our profiled driver—a single 30 year old man—across 25 cities and towns to find the cheapest car insurance companies in Rhode Island.
 Based on that data, below are the most companies with the best auto insurance rates:

 Find the Cheapest Auto Insurance Quotes in Your Area

 We found that State Farm, Progressive, and GEICO had the best car insurance quotes.
 The three carriers averaged an annual premium of $1,139 for our driver, which meant a $499 or 30% savings compared to the nine-company mean.
 We've included Quincy Mutual and Allstate to round out the top five most affordable companies, with rates 4% below the state average.

 The Most Expensive Car Insurance Companies in Rhode Island

 MetLife, Nationwide, and Encompass are the three most expensive insurance companies in Rhode Island for our single male drivers.
 The three quoted an average annual premium of $2,069 for our profiled driver, who had great driving history and good credit scores - a cost that was 26% higher than the state average.
-These rates are for our sample drivers, so it is important for drivers to research their individual quotes from at least three carriers to get the best deal.
+These rates are for our sample drivers, so it is important for drivers to research their individual quotes from at least three carriers that insure vehicles near them.

 Here is the table of average annual rates for the nine insurers included in our analysis, ranked from those with the lowest car insurance rates to the highest.

 |Rank||Auto Insurance Company||Average Annual Rates|